During our three days in Lake Tahoe, it felt like each hike we went on was more beautiful than the last.

 Stateline Fire Tower Lookout Trail

 When we arrived at our hostel in Kings Beach in North Lake Tahoe, we had some time to kill before checking in.
-I opened Google Maps on my phone and noticed a nearby icon for a “Historic Stateline Fire Lookout.”
+I opened Google Maps on my phone and noticed a nearby icon for the “Historic Stateline Fire Lookout.”
 It looked like there was a trail leading up to it, so we decided to give it a try.

 It was a little tricky to find the trailhead.
 Navigating to our original destination of “Historic Stateline Fire Lookout” led to a dead end road in the vicinity of the lookout.
 Make sure you enter “Trail Head for Stateline Lookout” instead and it will guide you to the actual path.